pngtree

 CAPEX investment needed to replace 90% of fossil fuels by renewable and nuclear energy.
 Also included are hydrogene production for inter-seasonal storage and for steel production with direct-reduction process.
 Also included are investments in smart-grid infrastructure to tripple transport of electricity.
 Details available in Download menu.

-Total debt of all countries and companies (bond market): 100 000 billion dollars
+Total debt of all countries and companies (bond market): $ 100 000 billion dollars

 The estimates above are based on the optimistic scenario of the NREL (National Renewable Energy Laboratory).
 The optimistic scenario assumes that there will be no shortage of raw materials and metals for the next 30 years and that the cost of energy to manufacture renewable energy equipment and its storage does not increase.
 Half the cost of solar panels and batteries is determined by the price of raw materials and the IEA predicts a shortage of raw materials between 2025 and 2030.
 Our estimates are therefore really optimistic.
 With the pessimistic scenario, the above numbers would have to be doubled.
-So even if the optimistic scenario shows amounts of investment beyond our socially acceptable means, a paradigm shift is needed if we want to avoid global warming between 3.5°C and 4.5°C !
+So even if the optimistic scenario shows amounts of investment beyond our socially acceptable means, a paradigm shift is needed if we want to avoid global warming exceeding 3°C !

 Digital (energy) madness